BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

     ![Your Azure AD app in Windows Admin Center](./media/WAC-Registered.png "Your Azure AD app in Windows Admin Center")

-3. Click on **View in Azure** to be taken to the Azure AD app portal, where you should see information about this app, including permissions required.
+3. Click on **View in Azure** to be taken to the Azure AD app portal, where you should see information about this app, including the permissions required.
 If you're prompted to log in, provide appropriate credentials.
 4. Once logged in, under **Configured permissions**, you should see a few permissions listed with the status **Granted for...** and the name of your tenant.
 The **Microsoft Graph (5)** API permissions will show as **not granted** but this will be updated upon deployment

 5. Under **Configured permissions**, click on **Grant Admin Consent for Azure HOL** button.